-Leaves of the vascular plants have a special structure known as chloroplasts which possess chlorophyll.
+Leaves of the vascular plants have a special structure known as chloroplast which possesses chlorophyll.
 Plants synthesize glucose with the help of carbon dioxide and water in the presence of sunlight.
 The stomata present in the leaf releases oxygen and water as a by-product during the daytime.
 The synthesized food is transported to different parts of the plant for storage and utilization.
 These green plants prepare proteins using nitrogen which could be obtained from the soil.

 All the minerals which are dissolved in water are used to convert sugar into proteins, fats, and carbohydrates.
 These food components act as the source of energy for other heterotrophic animals and plants.
 Glucose is synthesized by this process and converted into different compounds like cellulose and starch, which is stored in different parts of the plant.

-To know more about Autotrophic nutrition, visit Byju’s.
+To know more about autotrophic nutrition, and autotroph examples, keep visiting BYJU’S.